lino-framework/book/docs/dev/users.rst

 ====================

-The most Linoish way to create a root user (or a set of demo users) is to run :manage:`initdb_demo`.
+The most Linoish way to create a root user (or a set of demo users) is to run :manage:`prep`.
 This will reset the database to a virgin state and then load all your demo data, which includes :mod:`lino.modlib.users.fixtures.demo_users` (except if you changed your :attr:`lino.core.site.Site.demo_fixtures`).